Link Search Menu Expand Document

 UI Shortcuts

 Labs use UI shortcuts to help the learner focus on the topic instead of copying long commands.
-These are optional, but encouraged, and it is up to the author’s discretion to use shortcuts when appropriate.
+These are optional, but encouraged.
+It is up to the author’s discretion to use shortcuts when appropriate.

 Execute